 Albury City CouncilOur Councillors and Our Plans for Albury

-Amanda is a field volunteer and officer in the Albury Unit of the State Emergency Service.
-She has been a strong local advocate for marriage equality and rights to medical privacy around women’s health clinics.
-She is a conjoint associate lecturer at the UNSW Rural Medical School in Albury and has been working to keep doctors who train in the country working in the country.
+Amanda has been a strong local advocate on climate change action, marriage equality, multiculturalism and rights to medical privacy around women’s health clinics.
+She is a conjoint associate lecturer at the UNSW Rural Medical School in Albury and is keen to keep doctors who train in the country working in the country.
+She is a founding member of the LGBTQIA+ Alliance Albury Wodonga and chair of the Albury-Wodonga Family and Domestic Violence Committee.
+She is also Council’s representative on the board of Parklands Albury-Wodonga.

 We need regular and reliable public transport services throughout Albury, including weekends and public holidays, so that all residents can fully participate in community life.